 On her home life and family

 “I live at home with my mom, a 13 year old and a six year old.
 They have big personalities.
 My oldest’s name means ‘wish’.
-She’s my wish baby.
 And my little one’s name means ‘little fire essence’.
 My oldest, she’s very loving.
 If something’s wrong, she’s trying to make sure you’re okay.
 And my little one, she’s shy but she opens up when she’s ready too.”

 On what she does in her free time

 “Usually I’m just with my girls, trying to hang out with them.
 We like to go to Empire, Colorado.
 If you go up past the little town, there’s a little turnoff where you can sit by the water.
 We usually pack a lunch and we just hang out there, play in the water and just decompress from the city.
 I only work three days a week.
 It allows me time, more time with my girls and to go do those kinds of things.
-Go to Empire or Golden and the little creek up there.
 I like to be by the water.”

 On the challenges of the last few years

 “It’s been a struggle.
 When the pandemic first hit, it was an unknown time in the emergency room and for the staff and for our families.
 My little one, she was four.
 I would come home when we first started talking about it and we couldn’t go anywhere.
 She’s like, “Mom, are you going to die?
 I don’t want you to die.”
 I’m like, “No, I’m not going to get it.”
 But I would tell her that, not knowing for sure working in the hospital because the PPE (personal protective equipment) was real scarce.
 People would get one mask for the entire shift.
 It was just a real scary time.
 And I feel like my littles, they didn’t learn coping skills or how to socialize because they lost a good part of that for-what was it, a year, two years?
 Just doing online learning.
 Can’t go anywhere, can’t see your friends.
-We would try to do Zoom meetings with our friends, but it was hard.
-They didn’t get to socialize; they didn’t get to learn a lot of things.
-So, I think a lot of everybody in general just missed out on a lot.”
+They didn’t get to socialize; they didn’t get to learn a lot of things.”

 On what worries her and keeps her up at night

-“I think right now what worries me is the safety of my children right now.
+“I think right now what worries me is the safety of my children.
 My oldest, I don’t mind sharing.
 She gets bullied a lot.
 She’s biracial, she’s Native and Black.
 So, she’s had a kid come up to her and call her an ‘f-ing slave’.
 And I’m like, do you know what that means?
-She didn’t.
-She got it but she didn’t really get it.
-And when I explained to her, [that girl] pretty much called you all these things and she was like, what?
 And she’s better than me.
 Because had I been her, I probably would’ve hit the girl.
-Just honestly, because people learn that at home.

 Both my children have had their hair cut at school.
 And for us, our hair is sacred.
 Those are our prayers.
 That’s how we connect to our ancestors because a lot of times they didn’t get to grow their hair, they were stripped of everything.